Lincoln Village 7-9

 No one has favorited this theater yet

-I believe this theatre, the original Lincoln Village, went up in the 1950’s.
-It was built at the same time as the Lincoln Village shopping center.
+Opened as part of the Lincoln Village shopping center.
 Wieboldt’s department store anchored the plaza from it’s opening until the 1980’s.
 Some say that this was the first modern shopping center built in Chicago.

-Like many theatres of it’s time, the Lincoln Village started off as one large theatre.
+Like many theatres of it’s time, the Lincoln Village Theatre started off as one large theatre on August 2, 1968.
 I would estimate original seating around 1,000-1,100.
 It was a plain stadium style auditorium.
 But it had an attractive, spacious lobby and plenty of parking.
-It was split into three cinemas at some point in the 1970’s or 1980’s.
+It was split into three cinemas on December 16, 1989.
 This is how I came to know the buildling, going with my friends and family to enjoy such great films as “Back to the Future”.

 In the late-1980’s Cineplex Odeon added six more screens in a new building on the north end of the plaza, as part of their wave of Chicago construction.
 At this point the building took on the “7-9” name.
 At some point in the 1990’s the 7-9 was closed and demolished during a remodeling of the entire plaza.